GregoireLD/Sesame/README.md

 ## Privacy

-All sensitive fields (access codes, location details, notes) are encrypted on your device using AES-256-GCM via Apple's CryptoKit before syncing to iCloud.
+All sensitive fields (access codes, addresses, coordinates, location details, notes) are encrypted on your device using AES-256-GCM via Apple's CryptoKit before syncing to iCloud.
 The encryption key is stored in your iCloud Keychain and never leaves your devices.

 Location data is used solely for geofencing and is never logged, stored, or transmitted.
 Silenced entries are excluded from location monitoring entirely.

+When sharing an entry as a link, all data is encoded in the URL fragment.
+Fragments are never sent to the server, so your access code and address stay off the network even if the recipient opens the link in a browser without Sesame installed.

 [Read the full privacy policy](https://sesame-app.com/privacy.php)